Blog

 5 ~100% 173 ~173

-And the honest caveat, because it matters: raw request rate does not scale linearly.
+Raw request rate does not scale linearly.
 Notice it peaks at two endpoints and then falls.
 Free public RPCs rate-limit per IP and some are slow or flaky, so piling on more of them drags a spread-routed pool down.
 Two or three quality endpoints is the throughput sweet spot.
 Past that you are buying redundancy, not speed.
 Raw rate only aggregates linearly across endpoints with their own independent capacity, your own keyed providers on separate accounts.
 [4]

 How failover works